 Treating Wernicke-Korsakoff Syndrome

 If caught early on, Wernicke-Korsakoff Syndrome is treatable through thiamine injections, which can improve an individual’s brain function and tissue condition.
 Most who find their way towards recovery can benefit from regaining all of what was lost, including vision and memory.
 Others who are treated later will have to deal with what was done to them from wet brain but can adapt to the change and abstain from alcohol completely with the proper care and assistance.
 Medications used for the treatment of Alzheimer’s disease can also prove beneficial in helping the individual improve their memory.

 However, if Wernicke-Korsakoff Syndrome has developed into the later stages and has been previously untreated, the brain is less likely to recover.
-In this instance, the best course of action is to prevent any additional deterioration by abstaining from further alcohol abuse.
+In this instance, the best course of action is to prevent any additional deterioration by abstaining from further alcohol use.

 Preventing Wernicke-Korsakoff Syndrome

 The absolute best way to avoid wet brain is to eat a balanced, healthy diet and not drinking alcohol, or to only drink in moderation, though sometimes this isn’t always the case.
 Those who consume alcohol heavily may be able to reduce their risk of WKS by taking regular thiamine supplements, though they would still be at risk from the additional side effects of long-term alcohol use.
 If you or someone you love is suffering from an alcohol addiction Vertava Health has several options for alcohol treatment to best suit your needs.